boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 ### Maximum Value

-Drag any field from the Measures section to `Maximum Value.` If the maximum value is configured, it will act as the end range for the gauge widget.
+Drag any field from the Measures section to `Maximum Value`.
+If the maximum value is configured, it will act as the end range for the gauge widget.

 ![Maximum Value](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/maximumvalue.png)